Cobalt0s/sommelier/README.md

 * Page navigation
   * **TODO**: this is cursor based (should be customizable)
 * Context Manager
-  * A lot of refactoring, all managers must use it as a 'Behave' context wrapper
-* Add Examples
+  * TODO: example of Dependency Injection
+  * TODO: variable scope management (permanent vs per-scenario scopes)
-* Add Tests
+* Add Framework Tests
+  * TODO CI automation
+  * TODO tests various used versions if any